'Slap in the face': over 20 arrests after fake festival in Brussels Bois de la Cambre

 Additionally, 22 people were arrested, 18 of them administratively (meaning no criminal charges are pending) and four judicially (meaning they were deprived of their liberty within the framework of a judicial investigation).

-Belgium’s Interior Affairs Minister Annelies Verlinden called the situation a “slap to the face to all those who are doing their best to respect the coronavirus measures.”
+Belgium’s Interior Affairs Minister Annelies Verlinden called the situation a “slap in the face for all those who are doing their best to respect the coronavirus measures.”

 Verlinden stated that she sympathised with everyone who got sick because of Covid-19, with the families mourning a loved one, and the healthcare workers who are “once again at the limit of their hospital’s capacity.”